al11588/JWPlayerFlask/README.md

-# JW Player inside of Flask
+# JW Player in Flask

 # Description